How do your raise your kids to make smart decisions with money, to be content with what they have, and to give generously to others?

 You may not want your child to see the dollar amount that you’re giving, especially if you’re giving 10% of your income.
 That’s fine.
 I never knew the amount on the checks my parents placed in the offering bag, but I never doubted that it was 10% of whatever Dad made that week.
 Seeing them put the check in the bag was the weekly exclamation point on the ongoing discussion our family had about giving.
 The amount really wasn’t important to me as a child.
 The real value was in seeing how Mom and Dad’s actions lined up with their words.
 All this may seem like a hassle, but providing your child the chance to see you give will make a huge impact.
 All these years later, the image of my parents dropping that check in the red velvet bag still goes through my mind every time I give my own tithe.

 If you know anyone who is a parent, Smart Money Smart Kids is the Christmas gift for them!
 Dave and Rachel's #1 New York Times bestseller equips parents to teach their children at all ages how to win with money.
-Buy it now for only $10!
+Buy it now!